-Contra Costa Community College District engaged Total Compensation Systems, Inc. (TCS) to analyze liabilities associated with its current retiree health program as of June 30, 2019 (the measurement date).
-The numbers in this report are based on the assumption that they will first be used to determine accounting entries for the fiscal year ending June 30, 2019.
+Contra Costa Community College District engaged Total Compensation Systems, Inc. (TCS) to analyze liabilities associated with its current retiree health program as of June 30, 2020 (the measurement date).
+This valuation report is based on an earlier GASB 75 valuation as of June 30, 2019.
+We used standard actuarial "roll-forward" methodology to estimate the Total OPEB Liability (TOL) as of the measurement date.
+The Fiduciary Net Position (FNP) is based on the actual FNP at June 30, 2020.
+The numbers in this report are based on the assumption that they will first be used to determine accounting entries for the fiscal year ending June 30, 2020.
 If the report will first be used for a different fiscal year, the numbers may need to be adjusted accordingly.